Professor

-Trained as a human geographer, Rie Makita is teaching sustainable development issues, with a particular attention to rural areas in developing countries.
-Her research interests include the impact of global value chains and agricultural innovations on smallholders and landless laborers, sustainable livelihoods under agrarian change, and the compatibility of poverty reduction with natural resource management.
+Trained as a human geographer, Rie Makita is teaching sustainable development issues, with a particular attention to rural areas in the Global South.
+Her recent research focuses on relationships between global value chains and sustainable Livelihoods.
 She has conducted fieldwork in multiple world regions for development planning as well as for academic research.
+She is happy to share such experiences in different cultures with inquisitive students.

 Courses